rjojjr/PiCenter/README.md

 your own smart home incorporation.

-The program is built with Springboot, React, Redux, axios, Scala and py4j Python Java gateway API to incorporate the Raspberry Pi.
+The program is built with Springboot, React, Redux, axios, Scala and py4j Python Java gateway Library to incorporate the Raspberry Pi.

 _Branches will be named by toDo-<ToDo number> or bug-<Bug number> or s-<Story number>_